SigmaHQ/sigma-specification/sigmahq/sigmahq_conventions.md

 ## Description

 - All rule descriptions must explain what the rule detects.
 A best practice therefore is to start with the word `Detects`
 - If a description text is too long or it's expressing multiple ideas.
-It's advised to use the pipe symbole `|` to signify a multiline string.
+It's advised to use the pipe symbol `|` to signify a multiline string.
 Example:

 ```yml
 description: |